• Skip to primary navigation

 Also called fresh-pack or quick-process pickling, this is the method of covering the fruit or vegetable in hot vinegar, spices, and seasonings.

-While quick pickling will preserve the food and allows for long-term storage, it does not offer the probiotic benefits of fermentation.
+While quick pickling will preserve the food and allow for long-term storage, it does not offer the probiotic benefits of fermentation.

 This recipe for Refrigerator Pickled Beets uses the fresh-pack method.

-Beets are naturally low in calories and fat, high in potassium, and folate.
+Beets are naturally low in calories and fat and high in potassium, and folate.
 Pickled vegetables, while not offering the same probiotics as fermented vegetables do, still aid in digestion.

 And of course, now we use fresh beets, not canned.